django-recaptcha/django-recaptcha/README.rst

    .. code-block:: python

-       NOCAPTCHA = True # Marked for deprecation in version 2.0
+       NOCAPTCHA = True # Marked for deprecation in version 2.0. reCAPTCHA v2 - Checkbox (NOCAPTCHA) will be changed to the default.

 #.
-To make use of the invisible reCAPTCHA V2, ensure ``NOCAPTCHA = True`` is present in your settings and then also dd:
+To make use of the invisible reCAPTCHA V2, ensure ``NOCAPTCHA = True`` is present in your settings and then also add:

    .. code-block:: python

-       RECAPTCHA_V2_INVISIBLE = True # Marked for deprecation in version 2.0
+       RECAPTCHA_V2_INVISIBLE = True # Marked for deprecation in version 2.0.

 Out of the box the invisible implementation only supports one form with the reCAPTCHA widget on a page.
 This widget must be wrapped in a form element.
 To alter the JavaScript behaviour to suit your project needs, override ``captcha/includes/js_v2_invisible.html`` in your local project template directory.